 Objective: Continue the practice of allowing non-conforming dwellings to be rehabilitated so long as the non-conformity is not increased and no threat to public health and safety is identified.

-Quantified Objective: 40 units.
-Target 15 units in areas of concentrated poverty.
+Quantified Objective: 40 units

 Time Frame: Ongoing, as projects are processed through the Planning Division.

 4. PRESERVATION OF EXISTING AFFORDABLE HOUSING STOCK